LineageOS/lineage_wiki/_includes/templates/device_install.md

 ## Get assistance

-If you have any questions, or get stuck on any of the steps, feel free to ask on [our subreddit](https://reddit.com/r/LineageOS), or in
+If you have any questions or get stuck on any of the steps, feel free to ask on [our subreddit](https://reddit.com/r/LineageOS) or in
 [#LineageOS on freenode](https://webchat.freenode.net/?channels=LineageOS).